Senegal: Government and politics

 Senegal has more than 80 political parties.
-The unicameral parliament consists of the National Assembly, which has 150 seats (a Senate was in place from 1999 to 2001 and 2007 to 2012).
-An independent judiciary also exists in Senegal.
-The nation's highest courts that deal with business issues are the constitutional council and the court of justice, members of which are named by the president.
+The unicameral parliament consists of the National Assembly, which has 150 seats (a Senate was in place from 1999 to 2001 and from 2007 to 2012).
+Senegal also has an independent judiciary.
+The nation's highest courts that deal with business issues are the Constitutional Council and the Court of Justice, both of which have members appointed by the president.

 Political culture

-Currently, Senegal has a quasi-democratic political culture, one of the more successful post-colonial democratic transitions in Africa.
+Senegal has a quasi-democratic political culture, one of the more successful post-colonial democratic transitions in Africa.
 Local administrators are appointed and held accountable by the president.
-Marabouts, religious leaders of the various Muslim brotherhoods of Senegal, have also exercised a strong political influence in the country especially during Wade's presidency.
-In 2009, Freedom House downgraded Senegal's status from "Free" to "Partially Free", based on increased centralisation of power in the executive.
+Marabouts, religious leaders of the various Muslim brotherhoods of Senegal, have also exerted strong political influence in the country, especially during Wade's presidency.
+In 2009, Freedom House downgraded Senegal's status from "Free" to "Partially Free" due to increased centralisation of power in the executive.
 By 2014, it had recovered its Free status.